deeplearning4j/deeplearning4j/build_vgg_webapp.md

 `ModelImport` can be used directly.
 You can start Keras, load VGG16, save the model and weights locally, and then load that model into DeepLearning4J.

-### The code to load the model would look something like this
+### Code to load the model would look something like this

 ```
 ComputationGraph model = KerasModelImport.importKerasModelAndWeights(modelJsonFilename, weightsHdf5Filename, enforceTrainingConfig);